 What about TORTURED SOUL?
 Was it a local band?
 Did they record demos?

-(they also did two demos in 1994 called "Deadly Realms" and "Undead Legions" - Leif)
+They were a local band that did have a demo out back then. (they also did two demos in 1994 called "Deadly Realms" and "Undead Legions" - Leif)

 As far as the studio sessions, you worked again Tom Morris with, how do you remember about it?
 Did you pause a little bit between the Grindcrusher tour and the recording sessions of "Thresholds"?